 My name is Kate, a 30-something Certified Personal Trainer specializing in Fitness Nutrition, who is trying consistently live a healthier lifestyle like a billion others in the world today.
 Probably for similar reasons too.
 I created this blog to share some of my experiences as I run my course of life, whether related to my passion for (recreational) running, good eats, training woes, and those moments where everything in life just clicks.

 With as much physical and mental success I have now, often others assume I’ve always been this fit.
 Nooooo.
 I was NOT.
 Not even close.

 I wanted it and I wanted it bad.
 I was going to get that mile–if it killed me.
 It took weeks.
 Lots of antacids and days when I thought I would puke.
 Back then I didn’t know how to start running, how pace affects your body, none of it.
 It was hell.
 And I loved it.
-I loved that as much as I suffered, I was getting better.
+I loved how as much as I suffered, I was getting better.
+Little by little.
 And I did it.
 1 mile.
 Then 2, then signed up for a 5K.
 Then 10Ks and half marathons.
 And now marathons.

 My main passion is running and I do run frequently–I’ll talk about it often.
 My non-runner friend community inspired by what I do, but do not necessarily want to hear about how I managed a negative split on a particular run and that’s where this blog comes in.
 Those who want to read, can, and those who do not, can pass.

 Along with running, I began eating better realizing it benefited my running and the weight started coming off.
 I fell into disordered eating.
 Caught myself and then decided it was time to start doing things right.
 I began getting educated.